Buying Your Freehold

-At Burt Brill & Cardens Solicitors, we can help you with buying a freehold and look after the sometimes complex legal aspects of the process.
-For more information and advice on terms and costs, contact Maureen Edwards for an initial chat about your circumstances.
+Our 5-star rated conveyancing team can help you to buy your freehold and deal with the complex legal aspects of the process.
+For more information and advice on terms and costs, contact our friendly team.